usnistgov/ndn-dpdk/docs/nics.md

 During NDN-DPDK service shutdown, a profile rollback will be attempted.
 In case of an abnormal shutdown, you may need to power-cycle the server to cleanup the profile.

-Pass-through face is unsupported because the driver does not accept the priority attribute.
+Pass-through face is severely limited: it can only accept ARP packets.
+Full support requires the driver to support the priority attribute, which is unavailable in i40e.

 ## Broadcom/QLogic Ethernet Adapters